fleaz/fronuisAnzeige/README.md

 # fronuisAnzeige
-Application to Display fronius solar power graph + weather information to use as Kiosk Display
+Application to Display fronius solar power graph and weather information to use as Kiosk Display.
+In addition to that it allows you to play local webradio broadcasts and displays their song info.